pulumi/examples/gcp-go-functions/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/pulumi/examples/blob/master/gcp-go-functions/README.md)

-# Google Cloud Functions in Python deployed with Go
+# Google Cloud Functions in Go deployed with Go

 This example deploys a Google Cloud Function implemented in Go.
 Pulumi program is also implemented in Go.